guillaumef/gun-silencer/README.md

 If you are using a brim for adhesion, the internal curves will be painfull to clean, I added a nice option (silencer\_brim\_close) which allows to use Cura "Brim > Only on the outside".

-I use ABS filament, 100% infill, an Ultimaker 2.
+I use ABS filament, 100% infill, no support!, an Ultimaker 2.

+The thread output from the printer is pretty good if your printer is efficient in handling a no support.
+Tapping the thread is of course the best way to produce a regular path.

 ## Usage